S3-working-group/s3-practical-guide/docs/all.md

 **Tips:**

 -   Consider the Primary Driver, Key Responsibilities, Key Deliverables and Key Challenges, and what you already know is useful or necessary to deal with these things effectively.
--    It’s not always possible or worthwhile to find people with all of the necessary experience and expertise.
+-   It's not always possible or worthwhile to find people with all of the necessary experience and expertise.
 When this is the case, ensure delegatees have opportunities to develop those competencies and skills or consider external providers and list them as dependencies instead.
 -   Include level of expertise or amount of experience if helpful.

 ###### Key Metrics and Monitoring